solonkonora/food-recipe-app/README.md

 # React Profile App
 This is a web application built with React that allows users to browse and search for food recipes.
-Users can view recipe details, the recipes to cook that meal, ingredients and instructions how to cook a meal, as well as explore a wide range of culinary options.
+Users can view recipe details, the recipes to cook that meal, ingredients and instructions how to cook a meal, as well as explore a wide range of Cameroonian dishes.

 ## Features
-- Browse a collection of food recipes.
+- Browse a collection of Cameroonian food recipes.
 - Search for recipes based on keywords or ingredients.
 - View detailed information about each recipe, including ingredients,      instructions, and cooking style.
-- mind you, as a user, you are eligible to add your own recipe, and you can update and aswell delete an added recipe, this is so because the API used does not allow any operations on its recipes.
+- as a user you are eligible to add your own recipe, and you can update and aswell delete an added recipe.
-- To see the dropdown to add a recipe, click on the details of any of meals and a dropdown will be displayed by the right side of the application where your will see the add, update and delete form options
+- To see the details to add a recipe, click on the details of any of meals and a dialog box will be displayed on your screen which has all details about a meal.
 - Responsive design for optimal viewing on different devices.

 ### Installation